Fusion tilings with infinite local complexity: Geography of the ILC landscape

 \item If so, do the tiles meet full-edge to full-edge (or full-face to full-face in dimensions greater than 2)? \begin{enumerate} \item[] If there are only finitely many tile shapes, meeting full-edge to full-edge, then the infinite local complexity comes entirely from the infinitude of labels.
 Using the techniques of \cite{SW}, we can recast the tiling flow as the suspension of a $\Z^d$ action on a transversal.
 In this case we call the complexity {\em combinatorially infinite}. \end{enumerate} \item Are there finitely many two-tile patches if some rotations are allowed? \begin{enumerate} \item[] The pinwheel tilings are an example of this phenomenon.
 Although it and other tilings of this class can be handled with the methods of \cite{BG, ORS, inverse}, many questions remain.
 We call this type of local complexity {\em rotationally infinite}. \end{enumerate}

 \item

 If any of these answers are ``no'', is the tiling space topologically conjugate (or homeomorphic) to another tiling space where the answer is ``yes''? \end{enumerate}

 The answers to these questions can depend on how we present the tilings.
 If an ILC tiling has only finitely many tile labels, then by working with collared tiles we get a space with infinitely many tile labels.
-It is always possible to get tiles to meet full-edge to full-edge by using the Voronoi trick: convert the tiling the a point pattern, and then consider the Voronoi cells of the resulting points.
+It is always possible to get tiles to meet full-edge to full-edge by using the Vorono\"{\i} trick we used in the proof of Theorem \ref{ILChomeoFLCcond}: convert the tiling the a point pattern, and then consider the Vorono\"{\i} cells of the resulting points.
 However, this will typically result in an infinite number of tile shapes.
 In 1 dimension, it is always possible to resize the tiles to have unit length, so every 1-dimensional ILC tiling space is homeomorphic (but not necessarily topologically conjugate) to a space with combinatorially infinite local complexity.
 This is essentially the same as studying the first return map on the transversal.

 Shear, combinatorial or rotational infinite local complexity are very special conditions but these are the forms of ILC about which most is known.
 We expect there to be a wide variety of ways for the complexity of a tiling space to be infinite, each with potentially different properties that have yet to be discovered.
-An important question will be to understand how these are influenced by the topology, geometry, and combinatorics of the tiles, tilings, and tiling spaces.
+An important question will be to understand how these properties are influenced by the topology, geometry, and combinatorics of the tiles, tilings, and tiling spaces.

 \begin{appendix}